open-telemetry/opentelemetry.io/content/en/docs/languages/ruby/libraries.md

 You can also define the option for specific instrumentation libraries using environment variables.
-By convention, the environment variable will be the name of the instrumentation, with uppercase, `::` replaced by underscores, `OPENTELEMETRY` shortened to `OTEL_{LANG}`, and `_CONFIG_OPTS` appended.
+By convention, the environment variable will be the name of the instrumentation, upcased with `::` replaced by underscores, `OPENTELEMETRY` shortened to `OTEL_{LANG}`, and `_CONFIG_OPTS` appended.

 For example, the environment variable name for